-It doesn’t get much easier or tastier than chocolate sable cookies.
-They are super tender, sweet, and decadent with double the chocolate.
-These French cookies take just 10 minutes to prep, an hour to chill, and a few minutes to bake.
-Eat them warm or cool, and don’t be surprised if you want to eat all of them!
+It doesn’t get much easier or tastier than chocolate sablé cookies.
+They are super tender, not overly sweet, and decadent with double the chocolate.
+These classic French cookies take just 10 minutes to prep, an hour to chill, and a few minutes to bake.
+Eat them warm or cool, but whatever you do…savor every bite!

-You don’t need a mixer of any kind if you want to mix by hand.
-Either a stand mixer or your hands will work great.
-For a grainier cookie, use your hands to mix.
+This cookie is best mixed by hand, but you can use a stand mixer if you don’t want to get your hands dirty.
+For a slightly more tender cookie, use your hands/spoon to mix.
 For a smoother cookie, use a stand mixer.
 Make sense?

 As a side note, we get to know the texture of dough better when we mix with our hands.
-We can feel the dough to know that it has come together instead of just eyeing it.
+We can feel the dough and know when it has come together instead of just eyeing it.

 Natural Cocoa Powder vs. Dutch-Process